Charelk2/Flinkdink2/README.md

 `h-[60vw] sm:h-[300px]`.
 Dots are positioned with a new algorithm that retries until each one is at least eight percent away from the others, preventing overlap on small displays.
+The Dashboard now uses a responsive week grid that shows seven columns on small screens and thirteen on larger displays.

 ### Build for Android or iOS